mit212/lab2_2024/README.md

 5. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions. `M1` should correspond to the motor attached to the base.
 6. Make sure the arm is straight and run `motor_drive_test.cpp`.
 You should see both motors turn in both directions at two different speeds.
 7. Wire the encoders according to `include/pinout.h`.
-8. Run `encoder_basic_test.cpp` and open the Serial Monitor.
-IMPORTANT: the count should increase when turning counter-clockwise and decrease when turning clockwise.
+8. Run `encoder_basic_test.cpp` and open the Serial Monitor. **IMPORTANT: the count should increase when turning counter-clockwise and decrease when turning clockwise**.
 If not, swap the A and B pins (blue and white wires) on yourbreadboard.
 9. Run `encoder_test.cpp`.
 Confirm that the position and velocity values are reasonable.

 | :white_check_mark: CHECKOFF 1 :white_check_mark:   |